Puslapio vaizdai

 Here's to Cafar.

-Caf.
+Cas.
 I could well forbear't, it's monftrous labour when I wash my Brain, and it grows fouler.

 Ant.
-Be a Child o' th' time.
+Be a Child o'th' time.

-Caf Poffefs it, I'll make anfwer; but I had rather faft from all, four Days, than drink so much in one.
+from all, four Days, than drink so much in one.

-Exo Ha, my brave Emperor, fhall we dance now the Ægyptian Bacchanals, and celebrate our drink?
-Pom.
-Let's ha't, good Soldier.
+Eno Ha, my brave Emperor, shall we dance now the

 Ant.
 Come let's all take Hands,

-'Till that the conquering Wine hath steept our Senfe, In foft and delicate Lethe.
+'Till that the conquering Wine hath steept our Senfe,

 Eno.
 All take Hands:

-As his ftrong fides the volly.
+As his strong fides the volly.

 Mufick plays.
 Enobarbus place them Hand in Hand.

 Caf.
 What would you more?
 Pompey, good Night.
-Good Brother
+Good

 Let me request you of; our graver Business